jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 This shows, that the related __Pressure__ object has a __Time__ parameter.
 In this case the whole system interface is extended with a parameter, because the __Time__ parameter is not shown in a specific system command or specific system aspect, but shown inside the whole system interface.
 This means, that with any system command you can supply the __Time__ parameter.

-A call to the system command, such as value assignment, will show the __Time__ parameter:
+A call to the system command, such as value assignment, might show the __Time__ parameter:

 ![](images/5.%20System%20Objects%20Misc%20Issues.012.png)